- Site Analysis

 Most wetbacks circulate the water by a thermo-siphon effect (i.e. warmer water rises and cooler water falls, creating a natural flow through the water jacket).
+Some manufacturers specify a minimum gradient for the hot water supply pipe from the wetback to storage cylinder so that the water can naturally circulate.
 The hot water cylinder should be close to the heat source to minimise heat loss.
 The compromise may be that longer pipe runs are required to hot water outlets than would otherwise be needed.
 Large diameter wetback water pipes (25 mm) are recommended to improve flow.

 Some systems incorporate an electric pump to increase pressure and allow the storage cylinder to be located further away.
 In this situation, open venting is required.

 - Wetbacks generally only make a substantial contribution to water heating in cold climates where a lot of space heating is used.

 - Some burners produce a higher proportion of their output as hot water – these are suited to houses where space heating demand is lower.